Yassmine-Yazidi-573/Heart_Disease_Prediction/README.md

 ## 🔍 Prediction Example

-The model was also used to predict heart disease for a hypothetical patient named **Yassmine Yazidi** using the trained KNN model.
+The model was also used to predict heart disease for a hypothetical patient named **Yassmine Yazidi** (who is me LOL!)  using the trained KNN model.

 ---